Lab 6: Visualizing categorical data with D3

 </div>

-You can experiment with the horizontal alignment (align-items) and spacing (gap) of the pie chart and legend, but I would recommend applying flex: 1 to the legend, so that it occupies all available width.
+You can experiment with the horizontal alignment (align-items) and spacing (gap) of the pie chart and legend, but I would recommend applying flex: 1 to the legend (the same .legend that we styled earlier with a border, padding, and margin), so that it occupies all available width.

 If everything worked well, you should now see the pie chart and legend side by side and it should be responsive, i.e. adapt well to changes in the viewport width.